 a) Demonstrated system feasibility

 Spectrum sensing, has been a focus of research and investigation since many years.
-Over the last few years more than 25 thousand research papers have been written on spectrum sensing.
-Companies such as NICT, ETRI, BAE Systems, Shared Spectrum Company, Microsoft [3-7] etc. have built spectrum sensing hardware implementations, prototypes as well as products.
+Over the last few years more than twenty thousand research papers have been written on spectrum sensing. companies and organizations such as NICT, ETRI, BAE Systems, Shared Spectrum Company, Microsoft [3-7] etc. have built spectrum sensing hardware implementations, prototypes as well as products.

-The IEEE 802.22 Working Group devoted significant time and effort in formulating spectrum sensing techniques.
-More than ten companies contributed to this effort.
-Based on extensive real time waveform samples of signals, various spectrum sensing algorithms were formulated and tested through extensive modelling and simulations.

-Systems simiar to the proposed SOS has been implemented by many companies and universities.
+Systems similar to the proposed Spectrum Occupancy Sensing have been implemented by many companies and universities.
 These include Microsoft Spectrum Observatory [2], Illinois Institute of Technology Spectrum Observatory[13], Shared Spectrum etc.

 b) Proven similar technology via testing, modeling, simulation

 The IEEE 802.22 Working Group devoted significant time and effort in formulating spectrum sensing techniques.
-More than ten companies contributed to this effort.
+More than ten companies and organizations contributed to this effort.
 Based on real time waveform samples of signals, various spectrum sensing algorithms were formulated and tested through extensive modelling and simulations.

 Companies such as Microsoft, have established spectrum observatories that are continuously monitoring the spectrum at certain locations and reporting the findings onto their website [2].
 Such spectrum observatories have also been established in Universities such as Illinois Institute of Technology (IIT) [13] where the effort has been funded by Government institutions like the National Science Foundation (NSF) in the United States.
 Some other companies such as Shared Spectrum have demonstrated their spectrum sensing systems and deployed it for applications that require spectrum management.

-Hence SOS is clearly feasible technically.
+Hence Spectrum Occupancy Sensing is clearly feasible technically.

 1.2.5.
 Economic Feasibility